Museum of Native American History

 The Museum of Native American History is a non-profit, handicapped-accessible museum of Native American history, art, and culture located in Bentonville, Arkansas.
 The museum was founded in 2006 by David Bogle, a local businessman and registered member of the Cherokee Nation.

-The Museum of Native American History’s mission is to educate future generations about the lives of the First Americans.
-The museum provides a cultural hub to amplify the voices of their legacy.
+The Museum of Native American History’s mission is to provide a place where visitors can experience the diverse Indigenous cultures of the Americas through pre-historic and historic art.

+The current vision of the museum is, "To advance understanding of human experience within these cultures and provide a space of explorative imagination for all who visit.
+The galleries are set chronologically; the art and tools Indigenous peoples leave behind continue to speak their stories and history.
+To better understand their lifestyle, hardships, successes, and inspiration, MONAH invites visitors to open their minds to discover these diverse cultures’ creations.
+After the self-guided tour ends and the museum store begins, visitors continue to see how Native Americans express their stories through the modern-day arts."

-The museum features artifacts from across the Americas covering over 14,000 years of history.
-The museum chooses to focus on the broader history of Native Americans as a whole, rather than any specific tribe and is laid out in roughly chronological order beginning around 12,000 BC and ending around 1900 AD.
+The museum features artifacts from across the Americas covering 24,000 years of history.
+The museum chooses to focus on the broader history of Native Americans as a whole, rather than any specific tribe, and is laid out in roughly chronological order beginning around 22,000 BC and ending around 1930 AD.

-The museum offers free admission and will welcome 34,000 guests in 2022, with indications that attendance will continue to climb in the coming years.
+The museum offers free admission and was expected to welcome 34,000 guests in 2022, with indications that attendance will continue to climb in the coming years.
 The museum is routinely listed as the second most popular attraction in Bentonville, following Crystal Bridges Museum of American Art.

+The museum also offers an arrowhead hunt for all ages around the teepee located on the outside grounds of the museum.

 History

-David Bogle began his personal collection by purchasing an arrowhead collection from his childhood scoutmaster, and over time his personal collection grew exponentially.
+David Bogle, a registered member of the Cherokee Nation, began his personal collection by purchasing an arrowhead collection from his childhood scoutmaster, and over time his personal collection grew exponentially.
 He began exploring opportunities to display his collection as well as to educate others in a deeper way about how Native Americans actually lived.
 That process resulted in the founding of the museum in 2006 in a converted house.
-The museum also includes items from the University of Arkansas museum that ceased operations in 2003.
+The museum also includes items from the University of Arkansas Museum which ceased operations in 2003.

-The museum relocated into its current space in 2008, and it has been expanded 3 times in the last decade to its current footprint of 13,500 square feet to accommodate the growing collection.
+The museum relocated into its current space in June 2008, and it has been expanded 3 times in the last decade to its current footprint of 13,500 square feet to accommodate the growing collection.

 The museum collection was further bolstered by an additional 1500 Meso-American items donated by Jim and Nancy Blair in 2015, adding new items from Southern Mexico, Central America and South America.

 Native American Cultural Celebration

-The museum hosts an annual Native American Cultural Celebration featuring concerts, workshops, speakers and film screenings.
+In the past the museum has hosted an annual Native American Cultural Celebration featuring concerts, workshops, speakers and film screenings.
 The Fall 2021 celebration hosted over 20,000 visitors online and in person.
-This year, our 5th annual celebration marks the first hybrid event held.
+In 2022, the 5th annual celebration marked the first hybrid event held.

-Dia de los Muertos

-The museum also hosts an annual community event Dia de los Muertos.